 - Historical Repairs

-Research an historical site such as the Colosseum that has been damaged over time or find out about a museum artefact that has been damaged such as an old vase or artwork.
+Research an historical site such as the Colosseum that has been damaged over time or finds out about a museum artifact that has been damaged such as an old vase or artwork.
 Challenge students to design what they think the site or artefact would have looked like in the past before it was damaged.